oil on table, 77 x 53 cm. - Paris, Louvre.

 Nothing or almost nothing can be said about this portrait that has not been repeated over and over again.
-It's the most celebrated painting ever created, and, probably, the most famous work of art in the world.
-It has inspired books and films, it has been the protagonist of the most famous robbery of the history of the art, it has been carefully studied by Art scholars and even scientists, trying to discover possible hidden drawings or cracks; to determine which percentage of the painting corresponds to the face (4,9%), to the landscape (20,3%) or other elements.
-Thousands of copies, retorts, interpretations and caricatures have been created, including the 'mustached Gioconda' by Dalí or the 'attacked Gioconda' by Duchamp; and, recently, a scientific team have tried, basing on the analysis of the painting, to reproduce the voice of the portrayed lady.
+It is the most celebrated painting ever created, and, quite probably, the most famous work of art in the world.
+It has inspired books and films, it has been the protagonist of the most famous robbery of the history of art, it has been carefully studied by thousands of art scholars and even scientists, trying to discover hidden drawings or hidden cracks; or to determine which percentage of the painting corresponds to the face (4,9%), to the landscape (20,3%) or other elements.
+Thousands of copies, versions, interpretations and caricatures have been created, including the 'Mustached Gioconda' by Dalí or the 'Attacked Gioconda' by Duchamp; and recently a scientific team have tried -basing on the analysis of the painting- to reproduce the voice of the portrayed lady.

 Text: G. Fernández, www.theartwolf.com